r0c/search-guard-ssl-docs/quick_start.md

 There is one difference though: We said earlier that each node has to authenticate itself in order to being able to join the cluster.
 For a browser talking HTTPS to ES this so called "client authentication" is optional.
 We will set it up later.

-In order to activate and configure HTTPS, add the following lines to the `config/Elasticsearch.yml` file of your ES installation on each node:
+In order to activate and configure HTTPS, stop any running nodes and add the following lines to the end of your `config/elasticsearch.yml` file of your ES installation on each node:

 ```
 searchguard.ssl.http.enabled: true